mananapr/mananapr.github.io/src/consoom.md

 This will break a lot of websites but there are some workarounds you can try.
 For example, I just use firefox's reader mode to get a readable and nicely formatted page whenever some website breaks on me.

 You might also want to use a search engine that's not owned by your email provider.
-I use a searx instance (which I'll not disclose) which works perfectly.
+I use a `Searx` instance (which I'll not disclose) which works perfectly.
 Also consider using the Tor Browser for websites that don't require login if you want to improve your privacy.

-## Part 2 - Dealing with Soical Media Crap
+## Part 2 - Dealing with Social Media Crap

 In this part I'll be going over some popular social media sites that just won't work without JavaScript and how you can get around that.